All Episodes

 He said that would there be a litmus test?

-Uh in other words, if somebody could.
+In other words, if somebody came in.

-It's all about that's an abortion question.
+It's all about, that's an abortion question.

 The atheist question came up.